OpenRefine/OpenRefine/docs/docs/manual/starting.md

 You can only save and share facets and filters, not any other type of view.
 To save current facets and filters, click “Permalink.”
 The project will reload with a different URL, which you can then copy and save elsewhere.
 This permalink will save both the facets and filters you’ve set, and the settings for each one (such as sorting by count rather than by name).

 ### Deleting projects

 You can delete projects, which will erase the project files from the work directory on your computer.
 This is immediate and cannot be undone.

 Go to “Open Project” and find the project you want to delete.
-Click on the "X" to the left of the project name.
+Click on the “X” to the left of the project name.
 There will be a confirmation dialog.

 ### Project files